The Library welcomes suggestions for the acquisition of materials which support the University's teaching and research programs.

 Searching for Microforms

-Most of the Library's microform materials can be found by searching the online catalog or Lens.
+Most of the Library's microform materials can be found by searching the Library Catalog.
 The call number is proceeded by one of the following prefixes:

 - microfm (microfilm)